glorpen/CompassConnector/README.rst

 Glorpen CompassConnector
 ========================

+Simply put - it allows compass to better match your project requirements.
+This gem is only providing hooks & needed communication for remote connectors.

-When loaded CompassConnector replaces internal compass methods and delegates it to remote process.
-Communication is passed through STDOUT/STDIN.
-It allows compass to better match your project requirements.
+When loaded CompassConnector replaces internal compass methods and delegates them to another app.
+Communication is passed through STDOUT/STDIN as JSON.
+It is up to remote connector to provide needed files/urls.

 So, through connector you can make scss support:

-- multiple images/css/fonts dir support
+- multiple images/css/fonts dir
-- assets in different bundles/modules/plugins (choose one used in your app)
+- assets in different bundles/modules/plugins (choose one used in your app :) )
-- asset url rewriting from your app
+- asset url routing from your app
+- detecting scss file dependencies (inlined fonts, images, @imports)

 Official repositories
 =====================